swentel/indieweb/README.md

 - https://indieweb.org/Microsub
 - https://indieweb.org/Microsub-spec

-This module does not expose itself as a microsub server, it mainly allows you to expose the microsub header link.
+This module allows you to expose a microsub header link which can either be the built-in microsub server or set to an external service.
+Channels and sources for the built-in server are managed at admin/config/services/indieweb/microsub/channels.

+Microsub actions implemented:

+- GET action=channels: retrieve the list of channels
+- GET action=timeline: retrieve the list of items in a channel
+- POST action=timeline: mark entries as read, or remove an entry from a channel

 **Aperture**